An0ther0ne/pypiano/README.md

 ## Features:

 * Initialy octave number is 4.
-* Initialy sound frequency is 100 Hz.
 * Special algorithm for seamless frequency transition and noise reduction
 * Use callback procedure for directly calculate sound waveform
-* Sine, square, saw or triangle waveforms
+* Sine, square, saw, trapeze or triangle waveforms
 * Additional tools for watch form and spectrum audio signal

 ## Used keys: